ipfs-inactive/docs/README.md

 This repo is used to:

-1. Organize documentation work across the IPFS project
+1. Organize documentation work across the IPFS project.
-2. Host a documentation website for IPFS meant to replace what is currently at https://ipfs.io/docs
+2. Host the documentation website for IPFS.
+It gets published to https://docs.ipfs.io/.

 Read the Captain's Log or check the [issues](https://github.com/ipfs/docs/issues) for updates: [ipfs/docs#47](https://github.com/ipfs/docs/issues/47)